Seeking the Savior

 Activities + Resources

-If we were planning to go to visit someone in another town or city, we might first ask someone who knew how to get there to give us directions.
+If we were planning to go visit someone in another town, we might first ask someone who knew how to get there to give us directions.
 They might give us some general directions and suggest the best roads to take.
-Another thing we should do is look at a map.
-The map will show us exactly how to get where we want to go.
-As we travel, we should keep checking the map to be sure that we are headed in the right direction.
-If we follow the directions that we receive and use the map to guide us, we will surely find the way.
+Another thing we might do is look at a map or use our GPS to show us exactly how to get where we want to go.

-After Jesus was born, some wise men, also called Magi, saw a star in the sky which they believed announced the birth of a king.
+(Lead children to that area.)
+After Jesus was born, some wise men, also called Magi, saw a star (Pause for kids to say “Shine, shine, bright star.”) in the sky which they believed announced the birth of a king.
 They traveled to Jerusalem and began to ask, "Where is the newborn king of the Jews?
-We saw his star as it rose, and we have come to worship him."
+We saw his star (Pause for kids to say “Shine, shine, bright star.”) as it rose, and we have come to worship him."

+(Have children look at the map and then go to the second area.)
 Herod heard about the Magi and their search for a king and he was deeply disturbed.
-He called a meeting of the priests and teachers of religious law and asked, "Where is the Messiah supposed to be born?"
-The priests told Herod that the prophet Micah had written that the Messiah was to be born in Bethlehem.
-So Herod called for private meeting with the wise men and said to them, "Go to Bethlehem and search carefully for the child.
+So Herod called for a private meeting with the wise men and said to them, "Go to Bethlehem and search carefully for the child.
 And when you find him, come back and tell me so that I can go and worship him, too!"

-As you know, the wise men did not have a map to guide them to Bethlehem, but they had something even better — they had a star to guide them.
-So the wise men followed information that the priests had given to Herod and the star that God had given to guide them and it led them right to Jesus.
+(Have children look at the map and then go to the second area.)
+As you know, the wise men did not have a map to guide them to Bethlehem, but they had something even better — they had a star (Pause for kids to say “Shine, shine, bright star.”) to guide them.
+So the wise men followed information that the priests had given to Herod and the star (Pause for kids to say “Shine, shine, bright star.”) that God had given to guide them and it led them right to Jesus.
 When they found him, they gave him gifts and bowed down and worshiped him.
+(Matthew 2:1-12)

+(Have children look at the map and then go to the third area to find the star.
+Give each child a star sticker when they find them.)
 Wise men, women, boys, and girls are still searching for Jesus.
-There are people who want to help -- people like pastors and Sunday School teachers.
-There is no map to help us find Jesus and there is no star to follow, but we do have the Bible.
-We can find the way to Jesus by reading God's Holy Word!
-The Bible is the map and star that will lead to Jesus.
-All of us should read it every day to make sure we are headed in the right direction!
+There are people who want to help -- people like pastors and Sunday school teachers.
+The Bible is the map and star (Pause for kids to respond say “Shine, shine, bright star.”) that will lead to Jesus.
+All of us can read it every day to make sure we are headed in the right direction to find Jesus!

 Dear Jesus, we seek you today because we want to worship you and crown you as our King.
-We are thankful for pastors and Sunday School teachers who want to help us and we are thankful for the Bible which we have been given to lead us to you.
-Amen.
+Thank You for the Bible that leads us to you.
+In Jesus’ name, amen.